kukuu/integration/IaC-practice-tools-example.md

-# Code, Practice and Tools used in implementing Infrastructure as Code (IaC)
+# IaC: Code, Practice and Tools

 The following are  few examples of the code, practices, and tools used in Infrastructure as Code.